kiwicampus/ros2_graph/README.md

 To make our life easier and to generate graphs that include all the information that we want this tool was created

 ## Installation
-you need to have already installed ROS2 (tested on humble distro).
+You need to have already installed ROS2 (tested on humble distro).

 ```
 pip install ros2-graphs-mermaid